-We will not discuss the completeness of Beppo Levi's proof; but we may quote H. Hironaka's [1962] footnote about the papers [Levi 1897a, 1897b] from his lecture at the International Mathematical Congress in Stockholm on his famous theorem on the resolution of singularities of arbitrary algebraic varieties (in characteristic 0) a result for which he obtained the Fields Medal later.
+We will not discuss the completeness of Beppo Levi's proof.
+But we may quote H. Hironaka's [1962] footnote about the papers [Levi 1897a,b] from his lecture at the International Mathematical Congress in Stockholm on his famous theorem on the resolution of singularities of arbitrary algebraic varieties in characteristic 0, a result for which he obtained the Fields Medal in Moscow in 1966: "... the most basic idea that underlies our inductive proof of resolution in all dimensions has its origins in B. Levi's works, or, more precisely, in the theorem of Beppo Levi which was clearly stated and given a rigorous proof by O. Zariski in his paper ... " [Zariski 1944, section 14].
+The theorem alluded to here is the main result of [1897a], which was discussed above.